mcp-rune 0.107.0

 StrategyAppLLM Context

-A (two-block)search_records_appJSON + record count + filter summary
+A (two-block)find_model_appJSON + record count + filter/query summary